jewettaij/visfd/doc/doc_filter_mrc.md

  image processing, allowing you to segment the contents of the cell or segment concentric compartments inside larger compartments.
  *Unfortunately this voxelization feature has not been implemented here yet.
-  Until then, there are plenty of free voxelizers online. -Andrew 2019-5-14*)
+  Until then, there are plenty of free mesh voxelizers online.
+  -Andrew 2019-5-14*)

 Note: All of these parameters make reasonably good defaults for membrane
       detection except the